apilayer/currencylayer-API/README.md

+**Important:** The currencylayer project is now in a closed-beta phase and will launch towards the end of May 2015.
+Stay up to date by following **@apilayernet** on Twitter.

 # currencylayer JSON API

 **[Currencylayer](https://currencylayer.com)** provides an easy-to-integrate REST API with real-time and historical exchange rates for 170 world currencies, by default relative to USD, delivered in lightweight and highly portable JSON format and compatible with any application.